MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Flush vs Refresh
 ----------------

-The Graphics Engine does not store the regions (implicit or explicit): it just calls the LLAPI (the hooks, see above) and lets the implementation manages the regions.
+The Graphics Engine does not store the regions (implicit or explicit).
+The BRS has the responsibility to implements the LLAPI (the hooks, see above) and to manage these regions.
-The implementation (a Buffer Refresh Strategy) has the responsibility to manage these regions.

 When the application calls ``Display.flush()``, the Graphics Engine immediately calls the LLAPI ``LLUI_DISPLAY_IMPL_refresh()``.
 This call allows the BRS: